GlenKPeterson/TestUtils/README.md

  - Implemented more methods in FakeHttpServletResponse

 0.0.8
- - Renamed TestHttpServletRequest/Response to FakeHttpServlet... and put them in an http sub-package.
+ - Renamed TestHttpServletRequest/Response to FakeHttpServlet... and put them in an HTTP sub-package.
  - Added ReqB as a FakeHttpServletRequestBuilder.
  - Made FakeHttpServletRequest.getRemoteAddr() not null and used "0:0:0:0:0:0:0:1" (IP-V8 localhost) as the default value.
  Implemented .locale.
 Might have implemented or fixed implementations of other methods.